tatiananantes/skills-workshops/how_databases_work/db_activity_card_sorting.md

 #### 4 - Show one of the analogy decks.
 Here is an analogy.
 Look at all these cards, and place each of them next what they would be in that analogy.

-Most devs start placing the right card next to database, in which case I would say something like "Ok, so if a Library was a database, what would a book be?".
+Most devs start placing the right card next to database, in which case I would say something like "OK, so if a Library was a database, what would a book be?".
 #### 5 - Give them feedback and repeat with the other deck.
 If they are in pairs, I would sometimes give one analogy to each, and then ask them to give feedback to the other person, but I like the first method more as it gives them two full cycle of "try, feedback, try again".